benjaminsnorris/bennorris.org/_drafts/learning-to-swear.md

 Starting in the summer of 2018, and culminating in early 2019, I had my great breakdown.
 I was having panic attacks multiple times every week, and spending much of my time sequestered away in the basement.
 I would try to watch movies or anything to get time to pass faster.

-One evening I started watching Inside Out.
+One evening I started watching [Inside Out](https://en.wikipedia.org/wiki/Inside_Out_(2015_film)).
 I had watched it before and enjoyed it.
 This time, it felt too real.
-When the part came that the islands of personality started crumbling, clear and loud, in my mind, I shouted, “Shit!
+When the islands of personality started crumbling, clear and loud, in my mind, I shouted, “Shit!
 I can’t take this right now.”

 When I went to my next therapy session, I told the story to my therapist.
 My mind was screaming at me to not say it out loud—my therapist would think I was a horrible person.
-She’s probably stop seeing me.
+She’d probably stop seeing me.
 I risked it, and told her what I thought when watching the movie.
 I held my breath a little after I said it, waiting for the inevitable disappointment and condemnation.

 It never came.

 The rest of the session passed normally.
 It wasn’t until a few weeks later that I told my therapist how significant that was for me.
 I shared some of my back story and why swearing felt like such a big deal to me.
 She told me was a good thing that I said it.
 I needed to swear to challenge the rule my mind had created.
 I needed to risk the threat and see that it wasn’t actually a catastrophe.

 Swearing started to feel good.
 It was the forbidden toy that I had never gotten to play with, and now I could.
 I tried it out with people that I respected.
-That I worried would think less of me.
+People I worried would think less of me.
 I told them that I had realized that swearing didn’t make me a terrible person.

 I told them I now knew it was fucked up what my brain was doing to me.

 Each person that I worked up the courage to say that to was a small victory.
-I still felt each time like my stomach dropped out under me.
+I still felt each time like my stomach dropped out from under me.
 But there was also a little thrill.
 I had actually said “fuck.”
 Out loud.
 And I didn’t burn on the spot.

 As I learned more about OCD, I found it helpful to externalize the thoughts a bit.
 I started calling my OCD “Fernando”, which I explained more in a post about [how intrusive thoughts feel](https://bennorris.org/2019/03/26/what-intrusive-thoughts-feel-like).